AlexToTheSun/Validator_Activity/Mainnet-Guides/Agoric/Sentry-Node-Architecture.md

 ```
 Description of parameters:
-- `pex = true` - The node will only connect to Sentry Nodes from the persistent_peers list and will not propagate its address to the network.
+- `pex = false` - The node will only connect to Sentry Nodes from the persistent_peers list and will not propagate its address to the network.
 Thereby limiting the traffic.
 - `persistent_peers = "<nodeid_sentry>@<ip_sentry>:26656,...."` - a list of addresses of your Sentry Nodes, so that you can connect to them.
 - `private_peer_ids = ""` - We do not enter anything, since the gossip protocol is disabled, and the node will not issue any peers to the general network.
 Moreover, Sentry Node works not only in a private but also in a public network.
 - `addr_book_strict = false` -  parameter allowing the validator to work in a private network.
 It will also be able to work in the public.